danielliujm/ranger_ws/README.md

 ```
 use rviz of foxglove to pushlish a 2d pose to the topic `/goal_pose` and the node will publish twist commands to `/cmd_vel`

+Debug: If localization not working, check if odom is being published correctly.
+Replug the robot CAN port.

 ### run rtabmap SLAM